 Modification of Family Law Orders

-The modification may pertain to different important issues.
-These can include, for example, the termination or modification of alimony/spousal support, changes to a custody and/or parenting time arrangement, or child support.
-Recently, in September 2014, sweeping legislation was passed which addresses certain of these issues, in particular, the concept of ‘cohabitation” by a dependent former spouse which can trigger the termination or modification of the dependent former spouse’s receipt of alimony.
+The modification may pertain to any number of different important issues.
+These can include, for example, the termination or modification of alimony/spousal support, changes to a custody and/or parenting time arrangement, or an increase or decrease in child support.
+In September 2014, sweeping legislation was passed which addresses certain of these issues, in particular, the concept of “cohabitation” by a dependent former spouse, which can trigger the termination or modification of that person’s receipt of alimony.

-Once a party proves a substantial change in circumstances, the other party may have to supply the court his or her new financial information.
-The judge will review all the evidence, rule on the request, and issue a new family law order that takes into account the factors taken into account with the first order.
-If the facts and motives are in conflict, the court may determine that a formal hearing or mini trial, known as a plenary hearing needs to be scheduled.
-This would entail formal presentation of witnesses, their testimony, potential other witnesses ( expert witnesses or lay witnesses), and the introduction of evidence at this trial/plenary hearing.
-However, if the party seeking the change cannot prove a the right to such consideration or cannot prove, on the surface the substantial change to the judge’s satisfaction upon submission of that party’s pleadings, the other party does not have to give the court new financial information and a hearing will not be conducted.
+Once a party proves that there has been a substantial change in circumstances, the other party may also have to supply the court with his or her new financial information.
+The judge will review all the evidence, rule on the request, and issue a new family law order that takes into account the factors which were taken into account with the prior order.
+If the facts and motives are in conflict, the court may determine that a formal hearing or mini trial, known as a plenary hearing, needs to be scheduled.
+This would entail formal presentation of witnesses (both expert and lay witnesses), their testimony, and the introduction of evidence at this trial/plenary hearing.
+Both the party seeking the change and the party opposing it would have the opportunity to present their side of the case to the court.
+If the party seeking the change cannot prove the right to such consideration, or cannot show the judge, upon submission of that party’s pleadings, that there has been a substantial change, the other party does not have to give the court new financial information and a hearing will not be conducted.